 The United States is a large, diverse country.
-Not only do the 350 million or so citizens of this country come from different backgrounds and exist in all shapes, sizes, and colors, they all live in vastly different areas and states.
-And that means that even though most Americans speak English, they speak it all quite differently.
+Not only do the 350 million or so citizens of this country come from different backgrounds and exist in all shapes, sizes and colors, they all live in vastly different areas and states.
+So even though most Americans speak English, they all speak it a bit differently.
 And that means one thing: funny slang terms from each and every state.

-What’s a swamp cooler?
-Well, it’s just another word for an evaporative cooler.
-OK, great...
-Follow-up question: What’s an evaporative cooler?
-If you live in the drier parts of the west, you’ll probably already know that this is an air conditioner that uses the evaporation of water to both cool the air and add moisture to it.
-It’s a great way to cool your home in a dry heat, like they have in Arizona.
+A swamp cooler is what people in Arizona call an evaporative cooler, which is an air conditioner that uses the evaporation of water to both cool the air and add moisture.
+It’s a great way to cool your home in the dry heat of Arizona.

-You know that brief, 15-minute rainstorm that happens every day around 3 p.m. while the sun is still out?
-Oh, no?
-Then you must not be from Florida.
-This very specific weather is when just one cloud bursts in to rain.
-It’s probably right over your head, but don’t worry.
-You can walk 50 feet away and be dry again.
+You know that brief, 15-minute rainstorm that happens while the sun is still out?
+If you’ve visited Florida for the summer, you may have experienced it.
+This very specific weather phenomenon happens when just one cloud bursts into rain.
+People from Florida are so accustomed to this, they not only have a name for it, they also likely just walk 50 feet away to be dry again.

 No, this one isn’t a beautiful scenic hiking spot.
 It’s a mullet, a signature haircut for the people of Kentucky, according to this slang phrase.

 In Louisiana, folks commonly use the word “cher” when referring to a man or a woman as dear and beloved.
 It originated from Cajun French.

 There are plenty of ways to say yes in the English language — sure, yup, yeah, definitely, etc. In Maine, there’s a completely different one: “ayuh.”
 Ayuh is an informal version of yes, or simply a way to acknowledge someone or something.
 Bibliophiles can hunt for the term in some Stephen King novels.